albert-luta/pwa-calendar/README.md

 # PWA Calendar

-A simple calendar that I can use on every device, as it is a pwa.
+A simple calendar that I can use on every device, because it's a pwa.